-The Benefits of Super Raw Food (plus Super Raw Salsa recipe)Updated: February 17, 2017Fermented Foods, Healthy Living, Recipes
+Benefits of Super Raw Food (+ Fermented Salsa recipe)Updated: August 13, 2017Fermented Foods, Recipes

-At the Wise Traditions Conference this past weekend in Atlanta, many attendees enjoying the delicious traditionally based meals were introduced to the wonders of super raw food, aka lacto-fermented fruits and vegetables for the very first time.
+At the annual Wise Traditions Conference, many attendees enjoy delicious traditionally based meals including the wonders of super raw food, aka fermented fruits and vegetables, for the very first time.

 Prior to the Industrial Revolution, home food preservation was accomplished without the aid of canning, refrigeration or freezing with lacto-fermentation the common technique employed to store raw foods for consumption during times of scarcity or the winter months.